 Here we go…

-Thank you Audible for making audiobooks – otherwise I would have never learned who John Galt was.
-It was an interesting read – a bit long, but sort of absurd plot end.
-I know it’s a libertarian shibboleth – and I have a libertarian bent, but the ending was a bit absurd.
-Anyway, glad I read it though.
+Thank you Audible for making audiobooks – otherwise I would have never learned who John Galt was – this is a long and tedious book.
+It was an interesting read in some ways – a bit long, but sort of absurd plot end.
+I know it’s a libertarian shibboleth – and I have a libertarian bent, but the whole book was a bit ridiculous.
+Read my full book review.

 Wow I love these books.
 120 pages, good editing, expert authors.
 Ever wondered how Anthropologists come up with those dioramas at National Parks?
-This book will tell you…without boring you to death with a 500 page classroom edition (the only other source of Prehistory).
+This book will tell you…without boring you to death with a 500 page classroom edition (the only other source of Prehistory) – full review.

 Again – great format, great editing.
 I did not know that Postmodernism is primarily a literary phenomenon that sort of meandered over into philosophy, then into all sorts of other stuff where its meaning got totally mangled (major irony).
-This book explained it in a way to sort of understand it.
+This book explained it in a way to sort of understand it – full review.

 This is the book equivalent of eating Brussel Sprouts.
 It’s good for the brain – but quite unpleasant – and you can get the same nourishment from an assortment of much better vegetables.
 This is also one of those books where you feel like you got it after reading it…when you really don’t.
 I really don’t get it.

 US Foreign Policy messes with people and stuff it doesn’t fully understand…and it comes back to bite the US.
 It’s especially critical of the CIA.
 I remember that it had a bit too much polemic.
-A better read would be Legacy of Ashes.
+A better read would be Legacy of Ashes – full book review.

 Sort of an intro to Philosophy book.
 I like the author, but the content on this one was solid, but boring.
 Reasoning and argument is harder than you think.

 Really fascinating economic history of the West since World War II.
 Provided a big picture of International Political Economy in excellent style.
-I’ll probably re-read this one again.
+I’ll probably re-read this one again – full review.

 A book in the tradition of Malcolm Gladwell.
 Well-written, lots of fun anecdotes, applicable science.
 Day to day happiness comes from not trying to be happy – instead it’s based on relationships, being part of something bigger, and several other things I can’t remember.
-Worth a second read.
+Worth a second read – full review.

 Reminded me of Jesus pointing out that the Pharisees treat their children well.
 An engaging, clearly written, and friendly explanation of the meaning and purpose of life from a purely naturalistic perspective.

 Satire tells truth – and this may be applicable sooner than later.
 A demographic bulge forces the US to come up with unsettling (and comical) ways to deal with unaffordable old people.
-Like I said – uncomfortably contemporary.
+Like I said – uncomfortably contemporary – full review.